Annapurna Poonhill Trek during the spring season

-Fortunately for us, we were summoned to board the aircraft, we took off for Kathmandu.
-I was expecting it to be a turbulent flight as it was quite cloudy, but I was pleasantly surprised at how smooth the flight was.
-We were delays by a few more minutes above Kathmandu before landing.
-We collected our luggage, and we boarded the van waiting for us at the International terminal.
-We said our goodbyes as we made it in the nick of time for the Thomsons to check-in for their onward flight.
+Fortunately, we were summoned to board the aircraft and took off for Kathmandu.
+I was expecting it to be a turbulent flight as it was pretty cloudy, but I was pleasantly surprised at how smooth the flight was.
+We were delayed by a few more minutes above Kathmandu before landing.
+Finally, we collected our luggage and boarded the van waiting for us at the International terminal.
+We said our goodbyes as we made it in the nick of time for the Thomsons to check in for their onward flight.

-It was a massive relief to all of us that everything went well in the end.
-But, unfortunately, we also learned that our flight to Pokhara was cancelled the next days after our flight due to bad weather.
+It was a massive relief to us that everything went well in the end.
+But unfortunately, we also learned that our flight to Pokhara was cancelled the following days after our flight due to bad weather.

-We experienced the coldest and wettest winter and spring in 2019 due to Western disturbances and Bengal’s Bay.
+Due to Western disturbances and Bengal’s Bay, we experienced the coldest and wettest winter and spring in 2019.